 - Marriage: You can apply for citizenship if you’re a female marrying a Bahamian citizen.
 Make sure you have a birth certificate and marriage certificate for your application.
 But if you’re a man marrying a Bahamian woman, you must undergo the residency process.

 - Medical Profession: Individuals working as police officers, teachers, nurses, doctors, medical professionals, ministers, and priests for between 10-20 years may become Bahamian citizens.

 - Bahamas Resident Visa: If you’ve been a resident of The Bahamas for at least 10 years, you are able to apply for citizenship.
 Remember, The Bahamas does not allow for Dual Citizenship, so you’ll have to forego your previous citizenship before applying.

 - Economic Permanent Residence: One of the most popular routes to Bahamian residency is through economic policy residency.
 Individuals who purchase homes worth at least $750,000 receive speedy consideration.
 However, you won’t achieve citizenship unless you’ve lived in the country with this visa for at least ten years.

 Conclusion: Get Support For Your Bahamas Residency Journey

-Living in The Bahamas is a treat for anyone, whether they’re looking to expand their real estate portfolio, start a business, retire, or raise a family.
-No matter where you are in your relocation journey, we at Better Home & Gardens MCR Bahamas are committed to helping you find your dream home with the best real estate agents in The Bahamas at your service.
+No matter where you are in your residency journey in The Bahamas, we at Better Home & Gardens MCR Bahamas are committed to helping you find your dream home with the best real estate agents in The Bahamas at your service.